Pride and Prejudice | Where femininity builds masculinity

 Pride and Prejudice is not (only) about marriage

-Pride and Prejudice follows the love story between Elizabeth Bennet and Fitzwilliam Darcy a rich aristocratic.
-Elizabeth is the second of the five daughter of a country gentleman and Mrs. Bennet, a traditional and nosey woman who wants to see all her daughter married.
-Mr. Darcy is the closest friend of Mr. Bingley, the gentleman who falls in love with and marries Jane, the eldest and most beautiful Bennet sister.
-Even though Austen makes clear the that Darcy and Elizabeth are intrigued by each other, she constructs the whole novel on the fact that the pride of the former and the prejudice of the latter are serious impediments to their love.
-The couple will finally marry after many adventures, an unsuccessful marriage proposal and the overcoming of social obligations.
+Pride and Prejudice follows the love story between Elizabeth Bennet and Fitzwilliam Darcy a wealthy aristocrat.
+Elizabeth is the second of the five daughters of a country gentleman and Mrs. Bennet, a traditional and nosey woman who wants to see all her daughter married.
+Mr. Darcy is the closest friend of Mr. Bingley, the gentleman who falls in love with and marries Jane, the eldest and most beautiful Bennet’s sister.
+Even though Austen makes clear that Darcy and Elizabeth are intrigued by each other, she constructs the whole novel on the fact that the pride of the former and the prejudice of the latter are severe impediments to their love.

 Pride and Prejudice is about society, wedding, social expectations, and the meaning of being a woman in the 19th century.
 But, together with the portrait of Georgian, or pre-Victorian Society, the author’s depiction of men deserves notice, too.
 The author wants her men to be the best choice for her heroines and depicts them as perfect or, at least, she makes sure they become so.

-Elizabeth and Darcy belong to a society where social status, income and lifestyle make a real difference, as it so often does.
-Marriage is nothing more than a solution to fill this gap, love is portrayed ironically as simply irrelevant.
+Elizabeth and Darcy belong to a society where social status, income, and lifestyle make a real difference, as it often does.
+Marriage is nothing more than a solution to fill this gap, love is portrayed ironically as irrelevant.
 Darcy knows it well and proposes marriage to Elizabeth, thus offering her a way out that she needs, but does not want.
 Austen’s heroine knows she can’t choose, but she does so anyway.
-She chooses love over convenience and she only marries Darcy when she is sure their union has nothing to do with a contract.
+She chooses love over convenience, and she only marries Darcy when she is sure their union has nothing to do with a contract.

 Elizabeth is the engine of Darcy’s change

-In contrast to the other of Jane Austen’s male characters, whose characters are set in stone from the beginning of the novel, Darcy evolves throughout the plot.
-Because he deeply and sincerely loves Elizabeth, and because Mr. Darcy’s awareness of his flaws and his will to change in order to become the man Elizabeth could love, make him the first male character who deliberately changes for a woman.
+In contrast to the other of Jane Austen’s male characters, whose characters are set in stone from the novel’s beginning, Darcy evolves throughout the plot.
+Because he profoundly and sincerely loves Elizabeth, and because of Mr. Darcy’s awareness of his flaws and his will to change to become the man Elizabeth could love, make him the first male character who deliberately changes for a woman.

-When Elizabeth and Darcy meet, the latter lacks social graces and manners and one can easily mistake his introversion for pride.
-He falls in love with the heroine and then fights against social distance, societal rules and his own beliefs to get to propose to her.
+When Elizabeth and Darcy meet, the latter lacks social graces and manners, and one can easily mistake his introversion for pride.
+He falls in love with the heroine and then fights against social distance, societal rules, and his own beliefs to propose to her.
 Her refusal triggers Darcy’s change.
 He wants to become the man she would say yes to, the man she wants and deserves.
 Darcy chooses to change for him, her, and their love.

 Modern society is full of examples of overtly excessive masculinity and dysfunctional relationships.
 Even though Austen’s construction of Darcy’s personality is now more than two hundred years old, it could be of use to a still patriarchal society.